dougblack/dougblack.io/fantasy/power-rankings-week-1.md

 ### 4. Todd (A TEAM HAS NO NAME) 114.6

 This team showed depth across multiple position groups.
 WRs Maclin and Crabtree brough in 13.7 and 14.7 points respectively, while the RB group was dominated by DeAngelo Williams' break out 32.1.
-I don't expect DeAngelo to bring in nearly that amount over the next three weeks Le'Veon Bell is suspended, but he's shown he can contribute to the Steelers offense on the ground.
-Gary Barnidge pulled in zero points, but with McCown returning to the helm of the Redskin's offense I expect he'll be alright going forward.
+I don't expect DeAngelo to bring in nearly that amount over the next two weeks Le'Veon Bell is suspended, but he's shown he can contribute to the Steelers offense on the ground.
+Gary Barnidge pulled in zero points, but with McCown returning to the helm of the Brown's offense I expect he'll be alright going forward.
 A lot to like here, especially seeing Danny Woodhead's 20 points from the bench go completely unaccounted for.
-With Keenan Allen down he's an attractive start in the WR slots.
+With Keenan Allen down he's an attractive start in the RB slots.

-### 5. Doug (BEAUTIFUL DARK TWISTED FANTASY) 7/10
+### 5. Doug (BEAUTIFUL DARK TWISTED FANTASY) 113

 It's not often you would expect a team with Dez Bryant and Demaryius Thomas ends up needing to be carried by its RBs, but after showing up for a measly 8.1 points *combined*, there might be questions if these two WRs will show up this season.
 On the RB side, Riddick soared and Ezekiel Elliot and T.J.
 Yeldon turned in solid performances.
 With Green Bay's offense looking like they've returned to form, Rodgers looks like a solid QB pickup.
 Assuming this week ends up being an outlier for these typically-good WRs, this team looks strong.